GESIS-Methods-Hub/guidelines-for-methods/how_to_use.md

+## Environment Setup
+- Setting up the envornment to run this method locally
+- Installing all the packages and libraries with specific versions required to run this method For example,
+Requires Python 3.10.2 or 3.11.4.
+Suitable for environments focused on data collection and analysis.
+Dependencies are listed in requirements.txt and can be installed via pip install -r requirements.txt to ensure the tool functions correctly.

 ## How to Use
 - Providing HowTos on the method for different types of usages
 - Describe how the method should be used, including installation, configuration, and any specific instructions for users.